Chemical and optical control of chiral-domain dynamics in 1T-TaS$_2$

-Interestingly, our equilibrium and non-equilibrium measurements reveal a striking correspondence between chemical doping and optical control (Fig. \ref{fig4}d).
-At equilibrium, Ti doping systematically drives the system toward a more uniform coexistence of the two chiral domains.
-Under photoexcitation, optical pumping acts as a dynamic equalizer by preferentially suppressing the initially dominant $\alpha$ domains and enabling the relative expansion of the $\beta$ domains.
-Despite their vastly different timescales, both perturbations effectively modify the electronic correlation strength and thereby rebalance the competition between chiral orders.
-Moreover, the anisotropic evolution of domain correlation lengths under photoexcitation is fully consistent with equilibrium doping trends (see Supplementary Information): increasing doping likewise produces a uniform reduction of out-of-plane correlations together with opposing trends in the in-plane correlations.
-These results suggest an intrinsic link between the mechanisms underlying static chemical tuning and dynamic optical control in strongly correlated systems.
+The equilibrium and nonequilibrium results further reveal a close correspondence between chemical and optical tuning (Fig.~\ref{fig4}(d)).
+Ti substitution progressively balances the populations of the two chiral domains, whereas photoexcitation preferentially suppresses the initially dominant $\alpha$ domains and promotes the relative growth of the $\beta$ domains.
+Both perturbations therefore rebalance the competition between chiral orders, although they act through distinct microscopic mechanisms and timescales.
+Their common anisotropic evolution--reduced out-of-plane coherence and opposing in-plane trends--suggests that static chemical tuning and ultrafast optical excitation act on the same underlying competition between intra- and interlayer correlations.

-Our first-principles calculations further illuminate this unified picture (Fig. \ref{fig4}e).
-Optical excitation, modeled by elevated electron temperatures, strongly suppresses the potential energy barrier separating the chiral phases from the domain wall phase.
-This suggests that photoexcitation facilitates the transition between chiral states \cite{huang2024ultrafast}.
-In contrast, although increasing the hole doping concentration decreases the energy difference between the two phases \cite{geng2025filling}, its impact in lowering the energy barrier is weaker compared to the photoexcitation effect.
-This suggests that the pure charge doping effect is insufficient to facilitate the transition, highlighting the critical role of local interactions, such as Ti-induced orbital ordering \cite{gao2021chiral,van2011chirality}.

-Taken together, our results uncover a cooperative route to switch chiral symmetry breaking in correlated materials.
-Chemical doping establishes a tunable equilibrium landscape, while ultrafast optical excitation transiently reshapes that landscape to enable rapid, low-energy switching between competing states.
-The anisotropic and phonon-mediated switching mechanism revealed here not only clarifies the non-equilibrium dynamics of 1T-TaS$_2$ but also demonstrates a general strategy for steering competing electronic orders through the combined action of equilibrium tuning and ultrafast optical control.
-Such an approach may be particularly powerful in systems with intertwined order parameters, including multiferroics \cite{eerenstein2006multiferroic,kimel2005ultrafast,bustamante2025ultrafast}, where reliable state initialization and ultrafast optical switching remain central challenges for controlling coupled orders and emergent functionalities.}